tiesiogdvd/FlowMusicPlayer/README.md

   ### -Support for config changes such as screen rotation

+  ### -Fragments

+  ### -App themes for light and dark mode

+  ### -ViewModel and LiveData implementation for optimizing changes

+  ### -Activity lifecycle implementations to keep positions between changes and new instances

   ![image](https://user-images.githubusercontent.com/116734709/208097075-4a8b9634-7488-4c2e-9f4a-2e4f2db94723.png)

   ### -Dynamic background dependent on music bitmap and icons dependent on bitmap average brightness